Area Lake Links

 Water Level Fluctuations

-Florida lake levels normally run in 5-10 year cycles of high and low water.
-In recent years drought and over development has caused the Clermont Chain to loose 10 feet of water.
+Florida lake levels commonly run in 5-10 year cycles of high and low water.
+These cycles and over development has at times caused the Clermont Chain to loose 10 feet of water.
 The Harris Chain is not substantially affected with fluctuations nearing 2-3 feet from year to year.
 Canals are a different issue.
 It is important to know the full length depth of a canal before you consider buying a specific canal front home or lot because you might find your boat hanging from your boat house for well over a year during a drought.
 You can not obtain this information from your average real estate agent, you must deal with someone who has first hand experience of a canal's depth during a low water period.
 We specialize in Harris Chain lakefront property and have first-hand knowledge of the canal depths in all rain cycles.

 In Florida, property owners can own the shoreline, but the lake's waters are considered a public resource.
 Water quality is a very sensitive issue in Florida and much has been done to improve the water quality of our lakes.
 The Government Agency that controls water quality issues in Central Florida is the St. Johns Water Management District.
 The District has many responsibilities, among them are defining policies pertaining to lake shorelines and docks.
 A conservation area is an area of land, usually adjacent to a body of water, which has specific regulations against clearing and/or pruning of trees and undergrowth.
 It is important to know what conservation regulations apply to a particular lakefront property or you may find that you may not be able to access or even view the lake from the property you just purchased as lakefront.